Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### Tessa

-The message that we have for people is not to forget the role that they can play as an individual.
 It's easy to get depressed about the state of the world, to feel a bit overwhelmed, to feel like there's nothing you can do.
 We really push back against that argument.
 It was billions of small actions that created the climate crisis in the first place and so by the same logic, billions of small actions can help get us out of it.

 > “It was billions of small actions that created the climate crisis, so by the same logic, billions of small actions can help get us out of it.”

 Research shows that over 60% of all greenhouse gas emissions generated are a direct result of the consumption decisions that we make in our homes.
 That means that we are enormously empowered in the decisions that we make.
 Project Drawdown ranked the top 100 solutions to the climate crisis and number one is reducing food waste.
-That comes above electric cars, above solar power and above a plant-based diet.
 So just by giving food away, instead of throwing it away, you can start to be that catalyst of change.

-Every time you move your money, you are sending data up to large corporations and businesses.
-When they see money moving away from kind of unsustainable products and products that are destructive to the planet, towards more sustainable, environmentally friendly products, it gives them the confidence to build new product lines, to change how they manufacture, distribute and retail things.
+When large corporations and businesses see money moving away from unsustainable products towards more sustainable, environmentally friendly products, it gives them the confidence to build new product lines and to change how they manufacture, distribute and retail things.
 To everybody who can afford to, you need to vote with your wallet because you are the catalyst of change.

 ### Flight Free UK

-Final question: if you were in charge, as the Chancellor or the Prime Minister, what would your priorities be?
+If you were in charge, what would your priorities be?

 ### Tessa

 I would move away from GPD growth as the metric of the economy and instead measure the wellness of people and the planet.
-There’s also the obvious stuff like a carbon tax, but I would also force companies to publish their waste data because at the moment there is enormous amounts of waste taking place at every step of the supply chain.
+There’s also the obvious stuff like a carbon tax, and I would also force companies to publish their waste data because at the moment there is enormous amounts of waste taking place at every step of the supply chain.
 If people had to be transparent about it, it would immediately help to stamp out wasteful behaviour.
-I would also make companies legally responsible for an item at every stage of its life.

 ### Flight Free UK

 Thanks to Tessa for joining us.
-If you want to find out more about Tessa and Olio, you can find everything you need to know at olioex.com.
+If you want to find out more about Tessa and Olio, you can find everything you need to know at [olioex.com](olioex.com).

 Our next guest is May Al-Karooni.
 Can you explain to us what Globechain is all about and what inspired you to launch this business?